elastio/contrib/aws-backup-elastio-integration/README.md

 1. Log in to the AWS Account where the AWS Backup Vault exists.
 2. Review the YAML below and deploy by Selecting CloudFormation and importing the YAML file.
+3. From CloudFormation console, select Create Stack, Select "With New Resources".
+4. Select "Upload Template File" and upload the YAML file.
+5. Enter the stack name "aws-backup-elastio-integration"
+6. Enter an S3 bucket name.
+7. Enter the ARN of Lamdba "elastio-bg-jobs-service-aws-backup-rp-import"
+8. Optionally use all defaults and follow the wizard to create the stack.

   **Elastio_stack.yaml**
 ```